 Servings: 1 Total time: 1 hr 15 mins Difficulty: beginner

-Gluten-free buckwheat shortcrust pastry is a simple alternative for making all your savory and sweet tarts.
-It has a slightly rustic taste, but is ideal for quiches and even fig tatin.
-I found it easy to work with and spread.
-Buckwheat, which is naturally gluten-free, is also rich in fiber and nutrients.
-Its color is slightly dark, which gives it a homemade charm.
+Gluten-free buckwheat shortcrust pastry is a simple alternative for making all your sweet and savory tarts.
+It has a slightly rustic flavor but is ideal for quiches and even fig tarte tatin.
+I found it easy to work with and roll out.
+Furthermore, buckwheat, naturally gluten-free, is also rich in fiber and nutrients.
+Its slightly dark color gives it a rustic charm.
 Whether you're a beginner or an experienced baker, you'll be able to make this pastry without difficulty.
-You only need a few simple ingredients, often already present in your cupboards.
-I added psyllium for extra binding, but it's optional.
-With a little olive oil or butter, it maintains a good balance between crisp and soft.
+You only need a few simple ingredients, often already in your cupboards.
+I added psyllium husk for extra binding, but that's optional.
+With a little olive oil or butter, it maintains a good balance between crisp and tender.
 You'll be surprised by its versatility and simplicity.

 Gluten-free shortcrust pastry version 2